carabistouflette/JustSyncIt/docs/network-operations.md

 export JUSTSYNCIT_FAILOVER_TIMEOUT="30000"  # 30 seconds
 ```

 This comprehensive network operations guide provides everything you need to set up, configure, and optimize JustSyncIt for network operations.
-For additional information, refer to the [CLI Reference](cli-reference.md) and [Troubleshooting Guide](troubleshooting.md).
+For additional information, refer to the [CLI Reference](cli-reference.md), [Technical Guide](technical-guide.md), and [Troubleshooting Guide](troubleshooting.md).